-Are you passionate about increasing access and equity within higher education?
+✅ Are you passionate about racial and gender justice?

-Created by the Spring 2020 Shadow Day Organizing team, this booklet contains resources and video testimony for high school students on exploring higher education, and learning how to apply & pay for college.
+Created by the Spring 2021 Student Leadership Board Program, this booklet contains resources and video testimony for high school students on exploring higher education, and learning how to apply & pay for college.